 Adzooma.
 You might have heard the racket it’s made as it has entered the digital marketing world.
-Partnered with Google, Facebook and Microsoft, the idea is that you can save time and optimise your online advertising, giving you better ROI and chance to focus on the bigger picture.
+Partnered with Google, Facebook, and Microsoft, the idea is that you can save time and optimize your online advertising, giving you better ROI and a chance to focus on the bigger picture.
 I’ve found it a great way to boost the success of my online ads, let me tell you why.

 What is Adzooma?

-Adzooma is an AI-driven, intelligent platform designed to help you manage, optimise and automate your online advertising.
-Analysing over 240 metrics across your Google, Facebook and Microsoft campaigns, you can make improvements in just a few clicks.
-It’s a handy piece of software because it has everything you need to keep on top of your campaigns at the same time as push them to new heights.
+Adzooma is an AI-driven, intelligent platform designed to help you manage, optimize, and automate your online advertising.
+Analyzing over 240 metrics across your Google, Facebook, and Microsoft campaigns, you can make improvements in just a few clicks.
+It’s a handy piece of software because it has everything you need to keep on top of your campaigns at the same time as pushing them to new heights.

 Why use Adzooma?

 Adzooma’s software aims to give you a competitive edge by helping you to: